 SERGEY NECHAEV In Siberia, Nechaev conducted a Google search for cancer immunotherapy programs and found City of Hope.
 As a doctoral candidate, Nechaev figured out a novel way to deliver certain molecules into immune cells in order to generate anti-tumor immunity.
 His discovery advanced the therapy to clinical trials.
 He is now a paid intern at Illumina Inc., a San Diego-based company that makes products used for genetic analysis.
 "I would like to thank this fantastic place where research and medical care are moved around to the benefit of the patient," he said.
-CN WYATT PHOTOGRAPHY: KAMINSKY PRODUCTIONS MY CANCER DIAGNOSIS: What I Wish I'd Known THE BEST ADVICE COMES FROM PEOPLE WHO'VE BEEN THERE BY ROBERTA NICHOLS

-The City of Hope series "My Cancer Diagnosis: What I Wish I'd Known" asks former patients to look back and share what they wish they'd known at the time they were diagnosed.
-John Cloer When a child is diagnosed with cancer, parents can be overwhelmed.
+CN MY CANCER DIAGNOSIS: What I Wish I'd Known THE BEST ADVICE COMES FROM PEOPLE WHO'VE BEEN THERE The City of Hope series "My Cancer Diagnosis: What I Wish I'd Known" asks former patients to look back and share what they wish they'd known at the time they were diagnosed.
+BY ROBERTA NICHOLS John Cloer When a child is diagnosed with cancer, parents can be overwhelmed.
 Bill and Gina Cloer know firsthand what it's like to face the news.
 Their son, John, was three months shy of his third birthday when he was diagnosed with acute lymphoblastic leukemia in 2004.
 For the next three and a half years, he received chemotherapy at City of Hope, finally obtaining long-term remission.

+The transition from active treatment to survivorship can be daunting, too.
+While treatment is behind you, normal may take a little longer to achieve.
+Every year the Cloers visit City of Hope's Childhood Survivorship Program where they review John's medical progress and are reminded about conditions they need to monitor.
 John continues to persevere and thrive, consistently bringing home straight A's.
 He speculates about his future career (soldier, scientist, doctor or website designer are the current contenders).
-THEIR ADVICE ...
+THEIR ADVICE .